Blood test – Adon Health Skip to content

 • Platelets: Blood platelets, important for blood clotting

-An abnormal Hb level can, for example, indicate iron deficiency or an indirect sign of hormonal changes, because testosterone influences blood formation.
+An abnormal Hb value can, for example, indicate iron deficiency or indirectly suggest hormonal changes, as testosterone influences blood formation.

-A complete blood count (CBC) supplements a basic blood count by differentiating the white blood cells (leukocytes).
-It is used when the following are suspected:
+The differential blood count supplements the basic blood count by differentiating white blood cells (leukocytes).
+It is used when there is suspicion of:

 • Inflammation